 – Avoid touching the face mask while it is still on.
 If that happens, wash your hands with soap and water and then finish up with a sanitizer.

-– Replace face mask with a new one once it is damp and don’t re-use.
+Replace the face mask with a new one once it is damp and don’t re-use.

-– Remove the face mask from behind and dispose into a bin immediately.
+Remove the face mask from behind and dispose of it in a bin immediately.
 Don’t forget to wash your hands thereafter.

 People build a nation and people build an economy.
 What this means is that once the general wellbeing of a group of people is threatened, it’s the ability to function effectively is questionable.
 We are having a glimpse of how disastrous this pandemic can be for the world if left unchecked.

 Nigeria is a developing nation and is still recovering gradually from the economic recession of 2016 which was due to global oil price crash and insufficient foreign exchange earnings to meet imports.
 From the point when the first case of COVID-19 was discovered until when it began to spread wider, there has been a need to review and change earlier revenue expectations and fiscal projection.
 The oil price, for instance, is below $17 and it seems like it will go even lower.

 The COVID-19 pandemic is also taking a toll on the employment rate.
 The last unemployment report released by the National Bureau of Statistics (NBS) ranks Nigeria 21st amongst 181 countries with an unemployment rate of about 23.1%, not forgetting that the nation has been rated the poverty capital of the world with approximately 87 million people living on less than $2 a day.